arungudelli/angularjswiki/content/en/angular/angular-material-icons-list-mat-icon-list/index.md

 +++

-`<mat-icon>` selector used to display Material icons in Angular.We have around 900+ Angular Material icons.To show the below `<mat-icon>` list icons,We need to load material icons css provided by Google
+`<mat-icon>` selector is used to display Material icons in Angular.We have around 900+ Angular Material icons.To show the below `<mat-icon>` list icons,We need to load material icons css provided by Google

 `<mat-icon>` is part of angular material module called _MatIconModule_.We can use font ligature as an icon by putting the ligature text in `<mat-icon>` component.